How to Find Best Spring Snow Conditions in Gaspésie Quebec…

 Gaspésie Quebec March Snowmobile Tour – Other Tips

 Generally, as it gets later in the season you’ll find more snow the higher up you go and less when you descend to the coast towns and villages for fuel, food and lodging.
-So if and where possible, find your late season lodgings at higher ground locations like the Hotel Copper, Village Grande Nature Chic-Chocs, Auberge de la Pente Abrupte, Auberge de la Malcolm or Auberge la Coullée Douce.
+So if and where possible, find your late season lodgings at higher ground locations.
+These include the Hotel Copper, Village Grande Nature Chic-Chocs, Auberge de la Pente Abrupte, Auberge de la Malcolm or Auberge la Coullée Douce.

 Next, please note that Relais La Cache on interior Trail 595 is not offering food or lodging this winter, but still has fuel available.

 Finally, visitors should always remember that Québec law requires every snowmobile to have a mirror securely affixed.
 Hand mirrors (or worse, no mirrors) could get you a ticket!